Retirement Retired Life

 RedBridge/Adobe landscape in the mountains

-New York gets a reputation as expensive, but not every city is like New York City, and the high cost of living there tends to skew the neighbors.
-You could retire to a lovely upstate town like Cheektowaga, where you’ll only pay $806 a month in housing costs.
+New York has a reputation for being expensive, but not every city is like New York City, and the high cost of living there tends to skew the perception of its neighbors.
+You could retire to a lovely upstate town like Cheektowaga, where you'll only pay $1,132 a month in housing costs.

 Upstate, you'll find a gorgeous region full of small towns to explore, rural areas for hiking, and some of the most beautiful fall leaves in the entire country.